 Only three (3) letters of recommendation are required for each applicant.

-All recommenders are strongly encouraged to send their letters electronically via the Apply Yourself system.
+All recommenders are strongly encouraged to send their letters electronically via the Graduate College online application system.

 If the recommender chooses not to send their letters electronically, the recommendation letter must be on the official stationery of the school or institution, bearing a masthead and watermark.
 Letters with mastheads printed out from a personal computer will not be accepted.
 The letter must have an original signature of the person writing the recommendation letter, not a rubber stamped signature or photocopy of a letter.
 The recommendation form accompanying the letter must also bear the original signature of the person writing the recommendation letter and their name, title, address, phone number and email address.